jnozzi/cocoadev.com/markdown/DeveloperToolsDiscussions.md

 To link as C++ one needs to invoke the compiler as xlC (uppercase C), unfortunately with HFS, one cannot have the same file in different case, so probably the symbolic links were lost during install (didn't IBM test this?), but one can still invoke the compiler as xlC, just provide the full path.

 Strangely though, I cannot get it to build Hello.cc, I get internal compiler error.
 But I did manage to make it build another project of mine.
-Unfortunately if I build it with optimizations my program will become unstable, both bus error, segmentation fault and even "invalid instruction" were among the errors I got when running the program (it would start fine, but some features of my program would trigger this) -- I did specify "-qarch=ppcv" for "Generic PPC with General/AltiVec" -- also, on optimisation levels other than 2, the compiler would bail out, clamming it couldn't inline a function.
+Unfortunately if I build it with optimizations my program will become unstable, both bus error, segmentation fault and even "invalid instruction" were among the errors I got when running the program (it would start fine, but some features of my program would trigger this) -- I did specify "-qarch=ppcv" for "Generic PPC with AltiVec" -- also, on optimisation levels other than 2, the compiler would bail out, clamming it couldn't inline a function.

 So unfortunately I am not able to provide any real benchmarks, but compile time is definitely better (at least w/o optimisations), here is the output from "time" running the two compilers: